Azure-Samples/AnDevCon-Hackathon-One/README.md

 ###Validation…and Prizes!

-You can get these challenges validated by Chris, Matt, or Miranda until the end of the conference.
+You can get these challenges validated by Chris, Matt, or Miranda at the booth until the end of the conference.
+After that, you have until the end of Monday, November 18th to email screenshots of your Mobile Service and app running to mirluna@microsoft.com.
 Everyone who completes the challenge earns the Mobile Services t-shirt below and one entry in the raffle for a Jawbone Big Jambox.
 Those who complete the bonus challenge earn two entries in the Jambox raffle.

 ![image](images/mobile-tshirt.png)